Visual defect that causes difficulty viewing near objects, while distant objects are easily focused on.

 Visual imperfections other than refractive errors (farsightedness, nearsightedness, and astigmatism).
 Examples of higher-order aberrations include night vision symptoms such as glare, halos of a loss of best corrected visual acuity.
 Another example is double vision, sometimes referred to as ghosting.

-Intraocular lenses (IOLs) are artificial lens that are implanted inside of the eye in order to replace the eye’s natural lens.
+Intraocular lenses (IOLs) are artificial lenses that are implanted inside of the eye in order to replace the eye’s natural lens.

 Vision correction procedure that uses a laser to reshape the surface of the cornea, improving nearsightedness, farsightedness, and astigmatism.